fshowalter/movielog-archive/reviews/the-bloody-judge-1970.md

 ---
--:sequence: 3
+:sequence: 3
--:title: Il trono di fuoco (1970)
+:title: Il trono di fuoco (1970)
--:slug: the-bloody-judge-1970
+:slug: the-bloody-judge-1970
--:display_title: The Bloody Judge (1970)
+:display_title: The Bloody Judge (1970)
--:date: 2014-08-03
+:date: 2014-08-03
--:grade: D
+:grade: D
--:imdb_id: tt0064727
+:imdb_id: tt0064727
--:pull_quote: For _The Bloody Judge_, the DVD extras are more interesting than the feature film.
+:pull_quote: For _The Bloody Judge_, the DVD extras are more interesting than the feature film.
 ---
 For _The Bloody Judge_, the DVD extras are more interesting than the feature film.